francoisjacquet/rosariosis/INSTALL.md

 RosarioSIS is a web based application which relies on other facilities such as a web server, PHP server-side scripting, and a PostgreSQL or MySQL/MariaDB database server.

-For RosarioSIS to work you must first have your web server working, PostgreSQL (or MySQL/MariaDB) working, PHP working (including the `pgsql`, `mysqli`, `gettext`, `intl`, `mbstring`, `gd`, `curl`, `xml` & `zip` extensions).
+For RosarioSIS to work you must first have your web server working, PostgreSQL (or MySQL/MariaDB) working, PHP working (including the `pgsql`, `mysqli`, `pdo`, `gettext`, `intl`, `mbstring`, `gd`, `curl`, `xml` & `zip` extensions).
 Setting these up varies a lot with operating system so it is well beyond the scope of this brief install document.

 RosarioSIS was tested on:

-- Windows 10 x86 with Apache 2.4.16, Postgres 9.3.6, and PHP 7.1.18
+- Windows 10 with Apache 2.4.58, MariaDB 10.4.32, and PHP 8.1.25
 - macOS Monterey with Apache 2.4.54, Postgres 14.4, and PHP 8.0.21
 - Ubuntu 22.04 with Apache 2.4.52, MariaDB 10.6.12, and PHP 5.6.40
 - Ubuntu 22.04 with Apache 2.4.57, Postgres 14.9, and PHP 8.1.2
-- Debian Bullseye with Apache 2.4.54, Postgres 13.7, MariaDB 10.5.15, and PHP 8.2.6
+- Debian Bookworm with Apache 2.4.57, Postgres 15.5, MariaDB 10.11.4, and PHP 8.3.10
 - Shared hosting with cPanel, nginx, Postgres 9.2, and PHP 7.2
 - through Mozilla Firefox and Google Chrome
 - through BrowserStack for cross-browser compatibility (not compatible with Internet Explorer)